 Common Questions about Utility Locates with GPR

 Can GPR find plastic pipes?
-Yes - our technology and expertise applied to your project can successfully interpret data anomalies characteristic of different pipes including plastic, depending on site conditions.
+Yes - our technology and expertise applied to your project can successfully interpret data anomalies characteristic of plastic pipes, depending on site conditions.

 Can GPR determine the type of utility?
 Determining the type of utility is difficult, but with our GPR expertise and years of experience, our interpretation can yield insights into which utilities are being imaged.

 How accurate is GPR at locating utilities?
 Simply put, GPR is the most accurate method available.
 Often we can located objects within an inch of their true location.
-Depth accuracy is typically 10-15%; and we provide advanced services, at additional cost, that can reduce depth uncertainty.
+Depth accuracy is typically 10-15%; and we can provide advanced services that can reduce depth uncertainty.

 What qualifications do you have?
 We are the GPR experts in Alaska!
-Logic's Chief Geophysicist, Esther Babcock, has her Ph.D. in GPR imaging and years of project experience throughout Alaska, North America, and the world.
+Logic's Geophysicist, Esther Babcock, has a Ph.D. in geophysics and years of project experience throughout Alaska, North America, and the world.
 We've cleared hundreds of locations for drilling and excavating operations with a 99.5% success rate.